Dante 2021: Italy prepares for 700th anniversary of poet’s death

 While in exile, Dante began composing what is regarded as the quintessential medieval epic poem: La Divina Commedia — the Divine Comedy.

-La Divina Commedia is written in a complex poetic style called terzina, and is layered with classical and Christian symbolism.
+La Divina Commedia is written in a complex poetic style called terzina and is layered with classical and Christian symbolism.
 Dante’s vision of the afterlife is populated with saints and sinners from classical mythology and the Bible, as well as Dante’s medieval contemporaries from Italy and Europe.

 The Comedy begins: